 Intersectional 'Itoh' peony 'Cora Louise'

-**This potted plant is only for curbside pickup at the nursery.
-To order this peony for shipping click here**
+**This is a potted plant for curbside pickup at the nursery.

 Notable characteristics: Blossoms open lavender and change to white with deep purple-red flares.
 Petals are slightly ruffled, thick and smooth and look as if they are made of satin.
 Excellent grower!
 Intersectional or "Itoh" hybrid peonies are crosses between tree and herbaceous peonies.
 Deer resistant.

 Growth habit and size at maturity (10 years old): Symmetrical, flowers held well above the foliage.
 Grows to 2.5' tall and 3' wide.